18F/handbook/_pages/hiring-staying-or-changing-jobs/assignee-detail.md

 ## Notifying TTS People Operations for Detail Opportunities

-Once Talent or PeopleOps has confirmed HR approval, email [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) and [Finance](mailto:18F-Finance-CS@gsa.gov) with the following information for detail opportunities:
+Once Talent or PeopleOps has confirmed HR approval, email [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) with the following information for detail opportunities:

 - Employee Name
-- Office Symbol the employee is being detailed or transferred to.
+- Office Symbol the employee is being detailed or transferred to
 - For details: if it is a reimbursable or non-reimbursable detail (i.e. who is paying the detailee’s salary)
 - The name of the new supervisor
 - The Position Description number.
 If it is a detail without a PD, use "Detail to Unclassified Duties" and provide a list of duties that the selected employee will be expected to perform.